The Cheapest Auto Insurance Companies in Las Vegas, Nevada, in 2026

 Cheapest Liability Car Insurance in Las Vegas: COUNTRY Financial

 The coverage levels you choose can affect your auto insurance rates.
 Liability coverage at the state-minimum limits is the cheapest policy available to drivers.
-Liability insurance only covers medical expenses and won’t cover repairs to your own vehicle after an accident.
+Liability insurance only covers medical expenses for the other party and won’t cover repairs to your own vehicle after an at-fault accident.

-In Las Vegas, liability coverage averages $195 per month.
-You can find great rates for bare-bones coverage, but for most drivers, it’s worth considering additional protection.
+In Las Vegas, liability coverage averages $198 per month.
+You can find great rates for bare-bones coverage, but for most drivers, it’s worth considering additional protection for financial peace of mind.

 The companies in the chart below offer the cheapest liability coverage in Las Vegas, according to our data.